 They stared at the selections, both of them straining on tiptoe.
 I lifted Ammu and placed her on top of the counter in order to give her a better view.

 “That green one”, said Chinnu, pointing at pista flavored ice cream.
-The girl had an uncanny knack of choosing the most costly ice cream at the display.
+The girl had an uncanny knack of choosing the most expensive ice cream on display.
 Ammu too wanted the same.

 They took longer than me to finish their bowl, Ammu left hers half finished and announced that a second tooth is loose.
 So Chinnu ate the rest of the ice cream left in Ammu’s bowl as I held a napkin on Ammu’s jaw to arrest the bleeding.
 I put the loose tooth (a little, chocolate stained one) in my purse, and got up to wash and pay when we had finished.